 Welcome!
-I am Assistant Professor of Finance at HEC Paris.
+I am Associate Professor of Finance at HEC Paris.
 Please click here to download my CV.

 Develops a cheap talk model to show that short investment horizons can facilitate information sharing between investors.

 Review of Financial Studies, 2020, Vol. 33, pp. 3804-3853

 Estimates and describes a realistic noise trading process to help theorists calibrate their models.

 Journal of Financial Markets, forthcoming

 Long-short equity hedge funds resemble constrained arbitrageurs: their trades generate alpha, but positions are closed too early.

 Passive ownership causally affects equity lending: it increases both the quantity and quality of lendable supply, thereby facilitating short selling and improving market efficiency.